Dissident Paths: Walking towards the decolonial urgencies of today

 - Rest points available along the way.

-This walk opens up a fugitive learning space: one that resists prescriptive solutions and instead embraces the messy, liminal terrains where transformation takes shape.
-Moving through Rehberge Park — a landscape marked by histories of militarization, Nazi-era leisure site, and everyday renewal, Rehberge lies in a district shaped by diasporic presence and working-class struggles.
-Through personal narratives, shared readings, and collective dialogue, the walk engages with themes of migration, memory, and resistance.
+This walk opens up a fugitive learning space: one that resists the prescriptive and embraces the messy, liminal terrains where transformation takes shape.
+Moving through Volkspark Rehberge and Wedding, we navigate a district shaped by diasporic presence, leftist working-class struggles and Germany’s colonial history.

-Project In/Visibility is a research collective led by anthropologist and marine biologist, Tasnim Elboute and Samirah Siddiqui.
+Project In/Visibility is a research collective led by anthropologist Tasnim Elboute and marine biologist Samirah Siddiqui.
 Project In/Visibility troubles and disrupts dominant narratives in environmental and conservation university classrooms by amplifying perspectives and lived experiences from the forefront of Indigenous and local communities working on ecological restoration and preservation.
 They combine and build from the experience of Project Myopia, a participatory crowdsourcing platform that amplifies diverse voices in arts and humanities academia, and frontline environmental workers, activists, and stewards.

 Part of PATH 2: TRESPASS & TRANSIT (on migration and access)